mrwilson/byte-monkey/README.md

 ### Short-circuit

 Throw corresponding exceptions in the very beginning of try blocks.
 What is short-circuit testing?
 What is this used for?
-You can read [this paper](https://hal.inria.fr/hal-01062969/document) or [my blog](http://blog.gluckzhang.com/archives/107/) first.
+You can read [this paper](https://hal.inria.fr/hal-01062969/document) or [this blog](http://blog.gluckzhang.com/archives/107/) first.

 ### Try-catch Analysis